bedirhanatasoy/trading-card-game/README.md

 # Trading Card Game

 This is a simple trading card game which its game logic is similiar to Hearthstone.

+The game is implemented both languages Java and Kotlin.

 Technology stack includes: